Since you’re searching for a hack squat alternative, I’ll assume a few things are true about you.

 First, you want to do the hack squat, either because it’s in a program someone else has put together for you, or because you’ve heard how well it works for building up your quads.

-Problem is, your gym doesn’t have a hack squat machine.
+Problem is, you train at home and all you have is a barbell, squat rack and a couple of dumbbells or kettlebells.
 You want an exercise that works the same muscles as the hack squat, but doesn’t require the use of a hack squat machine.

 Or maybe your gym does have a hack squat machine, but you don’t want to use it.
 You find hack squats tough on your knees, especially when you go all the way down.